metamath/lamp-guide/docs/index.md

   must be used as the justification.
 You can do the same by selecting it as the "Label".

+#### Unification

+Metamath-lamp's current unification algoritm is only unidirectional, that is, it can only substitute in one direction to find a match.
+In the technical literature this "unification" algorithm is often called "matching" instead of being considered full syntactic unification.
+Thiz is contrast to ither tools, like mmj2, which implement full syntactic unification.

+There are [some discussions about removing this limitation in metamath-lamp](https://github.com/expln/metamath-lamp/issues/77).
+There's nothing fundamental to metamath-lamp about this limitation; the issue is that it takes time to write a correct and performant implementation of unification.
+We hope rhat future versions of the tool will remove this limitation.
+However, current users must work around this limitation.

 ### Settings tab

 The "Settings" tab lets you configure metamath-lamp to your liking.